Heterogeneous Contrastive Learning: Proposed Framework

 \section{Proposed \method\ Framework}

 In this section, we introduce our proposed framework for heterogeneous contrastive learning named \method.
-We start by introducing the notation and then present the overall loss function with two regularization terms leveraging the labeled and unlabeled data respectively.
-Finally, we provide theoretical analysis regarding the two regularization terms.
+We start by introducing the notation and then present the overall loss function with two regularization terms leveraging the labeled and unlabeled data with the theoretical analysis, respectively.